pingcap/docs/tidb-distributed-execution-framework.md

 - The framework supports distributed execution of backend tasks, which can flexibly schedule the available computing resources of the entire TiDB cluster, thereby better utilizing the computing resources in a TiDB cluster.
 - The framework provides unified resource usage and management capabilities for both overall and individual backend tasks.

-Currently, the TiDB backend task distributed execution framework supports the distributed execution of the `ADD INDEX` and `IMPORT INTO` statements.
+Currently, for TiDB Self-Hosted, the TiDB backend task distributed execution framework supports the distributed execution of the `ADD INDEX` and `IMPORT INTO` statements.
+For TiDB Cloud, the `IMPORT INTO` statement is not applicable.

 - `ADD INDEX` is a DDL statement used to create indexes.
 For example: